bala290498/welearn-weshare/content/README.md

 2. Fill in the frontmatter with cluster information
 3. Add topics list
 4. Save the file - it will automatically appear on the hobby cluster page

+### Adding a New Blog Post

+1. Copy `blogs/_template.md` to `blogs/your-blog-slug.md`
+2. Fill in the frontmatter with blog information
+3. Write your blog content using markdown
+4. Save the file - it will automatically appear on the blogs page

 ## Frontmatter Fields